 W/Gavin Steingo, eds.
 Remapping Sound Studies.

 Forthcoming.
-Beyond the Musicology of Disaster: A Sri Lankan Music History for the Post-War Period.
-In Bravo, Gwyneth, ed., Music of War(Routledge).Forthcoming, 2013.
+“Beyond the Musicology of Disaster: A Sri Lankan Music History for the Postwar Period.”
+In Gwyneth Bravo, ed., Music of War(Routledge).

-In Press.
-Sound as Promise and Threat: Drumming, Collective Violence and the British Raj in Colonial Ceylon.
-In Biddle, Ian and Kirsten Gibson, eds., Noise, Audition, Aurality: Histories of the Sonic World(s) of Europe, 1500-1945 (Ashgate).
+2015.
+“Sound as Promise and Threat: Drumming, Collective Violence and the British Raj in Colonial Ceylon”.
+In Biddle, Ian and Kirsten Gibson, eds., Cultural Histories of Noise, Sound and Listening in Europe, 1300-1918 (Ashgate).

-"Culture as Freedom: Musical Liberation in Batticaloa, Sri Lanka.
-Ethnomusicology, Vol. 57, No. 3, Fall 2013, pp. 485-517.
+2013.
+“Culture as Freedom: Musical ‘Liberation’ in Batticaloa, Sri Lanka”.
+Ethnomusicology, Vol. 57 (No. 3), pp. 485-517.

+2013.
 Review of Music as History in Tamil Nadu, by T.K.
-Venkatasubramanian (Primus Books, 2010).
-Studies in History, Feb.
-2012, 28: 137-140.
+Venkatasubramanian (Primus Books, 2010), in Studies in History, 29, 1 (2013): 137-140.